idiap/idiaptts_egs_ljspeech/s2/README.md

 TODO

 ### WaveNet
 This framework uses the WaveNet [implementation](https://github.com/r9y9/wavenet_vocoder) of Ryuichi (r9y9) Yamamoto via a wrapper class.
 It is trained by running `python MyWaveNetVocoderTrainer.py`.
-The class contains similar hyper-parameters than those reported by Yamamoto.
+The class contains similar hyper-parameters as those reported by Yamamoto.
 The default configuration uses 256 bit mu-law quantisation with 12 layers divided into 2 stacks with a kernel size of 2.
 The MoL configuration is commented out, but can be used instead of mu-law quantisation.
 However, the MoL configuration has lead to background noise until now.

 # Synthesis
 TODO